Introduction

 This pattern does not remain confined to offices.
 It gradually extends into social life as well.
 Professionals carry workplace hierarchies into everyday interactions, giving and receiving respect in similar ways.
 Over time, this influences social norms and shapes collective behaviour.

-Such a structure creates a structural inequality where worth is based on position rather than contribution.
+This structure creates an inequality where people are evaluated based on their professional status rather than their contributions.
 Over time, authority becomes the reference point for decision-making, leaving limited space for open questioning and shared responsibility.

 The Short Life of Positional Respect

-Respect tied to position is fragile.
+Respect associated with a position is short-lived.
 Ministers, officers, and public figures are admired while in office.
 Once they retire, respect often fades.

 This pattern exists in many places.
 In villages, officials are elevated while honest workers are overlooked.
 In cities, wealth and power attract attention, while sincerity fades into the background.